Cost of LivingUpdated March 2026

 Share:XFLRWE

 Abilene, TX is smaller city where a value-oriented market where your dollar stretches further than in most American cities.
 That economic DNA directly affects what you'll pay for utility costs, which is priced about where you'd expect for a mid-range American market.
-With a median household income of $44K and a local market shaped by a more relaxed labor market where service providers compete on price as much as reputation, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $44K and a local market shaped by a more relaxed labor market where businesses compete on price as much as reputation, the pricing picture here is more nuanced than a single number suggests.

 Typical Cost Range in Abilene